 The charter is, in some ways, the first document of the project that identifies the necessary details like the goals and the constraints of the project.
 It also identifies the project scope and lists the required resources for the completion of the project.

-Communication and negotiations are a huge part of effective project management and a large part of a project manager’s time is usually spent dealing with stakeholders.
+Communication and negotiations are a huge part of effective project management and a large part of a project manager’s time is usually spent dealing with project stakeholders.
 PMBOK identifies stakeholders as anyone who can be influenced or has an influence on the project.
-Stakeholders can either be internal or external and each type has its own communication requirement.
+Project stakeholders can either be internal or external and each type has its own communication requirement.

-It’s the responsibility of the project manager to ensure the means and frequency of the communication with each stakeholder according to their influence and interest in the project.
+It’s the responsibility of the project manager to ensure the means and frequency of communication in project management with project stakeholders according to their influence and interest in the project.
 A common practice is to maintain a stakeholder register or a stakeholder map to decide the frequency and means of communication for each stakeholder according to their influence and interest in the project.

 No project can be started without a project team.
 Assembling a working project team and assigning them roles and responsibilities is a vital part of the project initiation phase.
 Assigning roles and responsibilities early on also increases the overall accountability of the entire team and can help you as a manager in the later phases of the project life cycle.